Used to ESL Games, Activities and Worksheets

 ESL Used to Board Game - Grammar and Speaking: Asking and Answering Questions from Prompts, Freer Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

 Here is a fun used to board game to help students ask and answer questions about things they usually do, used to do, or could/couldn’t get used to doing.
-In pairs, students take it in turns to roll the dice and move their counter along the board.
+In pairs, students take turns rolling the dice and moving their counter along the board.
 When a student lands on a square, they form a question from the prompt on the square with either Do you usually...?, Did you use to...? or Do you think you could get used to...?
 The student then asks the question to their partner who answers accordingly.
 If the question is formed correctly, the student stays on the square.
 If not, the student moves back two squares.
 The first student to reach the finish wins the game.

 Usually, Used to, Get used to Preview